Manchester Bolton & Bury Canal: Work begins

 After several years of construction, on 9 January 1794 an agreement was reached with the Leeds and Liverpool Canal Company to create a link from the Bolton arm of the canal to the Leeds and Liverpool Canal at Red Moss, near Horwich.
 This agreement required significant design changes to allow the canal to carry the wider boats used on the broad gauge Leeds and Liverpool Canal, which included a change to broad locks.
 Benjamin Outram was employed to inspect the works, and reported on the cost of this conversion as being £26,924.
 Although the necessary changes were implemented, the route of the Leeds and Liverpool Canal was altered and the link was not built.
 In the same year the Haslingden Canal link to the Leeds and Liverpool Canal was proposed, from the Bury arm of the canal.
-Although authorised by an Act of Parliament, it too was never built.
-The canal company remained hopeful of a link between the two canals, but all hope of this was lost when on 21 June 1819 an Act of Parliament was enacted to create a link between the Leigh extension of the Bridgewater Canal, and the Leeds and Liverpool Canal.
+Although authorised by Haslingden Canal Act 1794 (34 Geo.
+3. c.
+77), it too was never built.
+The canal company remained hopeful of a link between the two canals, but all hope of this was lost when on 21 June 1819 the Leeds and Liverpool Canal Branch and Railway Act 1819 (59 Geo.
+3. c. cv) was enacted to create a link between the Leigh extension of the Bridgewater Canal, and the Leeds and Liverpool Canal.

 A report entitled "A Statement of the Situation of the Works of the Manchester, Bolton and Bury Canal, on the Eighteenth of December, 1795." gives details of the progress of the works, including details of bridges, cuttings, raised bankings and aqueducts.
 Much of the document details the work required to convert the canal to broad gauge.
 A 5.75 mi length between Oldfield Lane in Salford and Giants Seat Locks in Outwood was navigable with 3 ft 8 in of water.
 The remaining work included strengthening work to the banks, an increase of water depth to 5 ft, and the gravelling of half of the towpath.
 Between Giants Seat locks and Ringley Bridge two locks had been erected, with a small section of canal to be broadened before becoming navigable.
 From Ringley Bridge to Prestolee Aqueduct one lock had been erected.
 Nob End Locks were still under construction but mostly complete, although the basin at the bottom had not yet been dug.
 The stretch to Bolton had at this time been widened, with several bridges requiring further work, incomplete embankments, construction of a weir, and gravelling of the towpath.
 On the Bury arm, almost the entire length had been dug, and walls to support the canal along the bank of the Irwell had been built.
 Some widening of previously narrow sections had yet to be undertaken, none of the towpath had been gravelled, and no fences had been erected along the towpath.